 - Wear a life jacket

-The Beach Lifeguards will be on duty from 30th May to 30th August, 2020 as follows:-
+The Beach Lifeguards will be on duty until September 5th 2021 as follows:

 Every Saturday, Sunday and Bank Holiday Monday from 12 noon to 6:30 p.m.